Copper-Head/datierung/README.txt

 *********** README file **********

 N.B.DESCRIPTION
-This is a "baby" date converter program written by Ilia Kurenkov (ilia.kurenkov@gmail.com) as an excercise in python.
+This is date converter program written by Ilia Kurenkov (ilia.kurenkov@gmail.com) as an excercise in python.
 As such it can be considered free software licensed under the GPL.
+For more information see LICENSE.txt

 I got the idea for this program while doing a homework assignment for a medieval history class at the University of Konstanz.